What is Vision 100?

-This pillar is all about the people who work at DEN and our community members who want to be part of DEN today or in the future.
-DEN’s success is reliant on the people who work at DEN and partner with DEN.
-To ensure we have a strong workforce, we must provide opportunities for current employees to develop and grow so we can retain our talent and knowledge.
-We also need to prepare future employees by providing training and internship opportunities.
-Ultimately, we want Denver to become THE place that businesses across the United States come to find aviation talent.
-We will also create more opportunities for minority, women-owned and veteran-owned businesses to do business at DEN and grow to potentially become prime contractors or full concession owners.
-By taking care of our people, we can ensure DEN is the most equipped now and in the future.
+This is about the people who work at DEN and those who want to be part of DEN today or in the future.
+DEN’s success relies on its people and partners.
+To ensure we have a strong workforce, we must provide opportunities for employees to develop and grow so we can retain our talent and knowledge.
+We also need to prepare future employees by providing training and opportunities.
+We want Denver to become THE place for aviation talent.
+We will also create more opportunities for minority-, women-owned and veteran-owned companies to do business at DEN and grow to become prime contractors or full concession owners.
+By taking care of our people, we can ensure DEN is prepared today and in the future.

 1. Develop Workforce Leadership Strategy

 Develop and implement a comprehensive CCD workforce leadership strategy that specifically addresses recruitment, engagement, and retention efforts.
 The strategy will specifically address:

 2. Establish Center of Equity and Excellence in Aviation

 Establish a Center of Equity and Excellence in Aviation including active stakeholder engagement and partnerships.
 The Center will be constructed as part of the Great Hall Completion phase.

 Implement a career pathways program that creates opportunities for employee growth across aviation sectors, connecting with youth and student pathways.